 Kayak or Paddleboard on Lake Tahoe

-Kayaking on Lake Tahoe is one of the most popular activities to do in Lake Tahoe for good reason.
+Kayaking on Lake Tahoe is one of the most popular activities to do in Lake Tahoe as you may imagine on such a beautiful body of water!
 The water is so clear and there are so many places to explore.
 I would definitely recommend renting a kayak for a few hours and paddling around or booking a tour to guide you to unique locations as well as learn interesting facts about the lake.
 I highly recommend checking out a tour with Clearly Tahoe in Incline Village and gliding around the lake in clear kayaks which make enjoying the gorgeous blue water just that much better.
 You can also rent clear kayaks (or regular kayaks) by the hour and explore the lake yourself.
 I recommend Kayaking around the North Shore for all the unique places you can explore!
 The drive to Incline Village from South Lake is about 40 minutes.

 Kayaking North Shore

 Another favorite thing to do in Lake Tahoe is explore the East Shore by bike.
 Rent a bike and bike the East Shore Trail which is a 3 mile paved portion of the Tahoe Trail (which will eventually extend around the whole lake) and considered an easy to moderate trail.
 Bring a towel with you as you can find access to 11 beaches along the trail.
 I have not gotten to bike this trail yet but I plan on it the next time I’m in Tahoe and I will update this post when I do.